Hassan Ali Effendi: Sindh Madrasatul Islam

 Effendi began to take an interest in the welfare of the Muslim population in Sindh, and especially the spread of education in these communities.
-He was the life-long President of the Managing Board of the above Madrasa.
-Much of his drive was influenced by the Indian Muslim educationist Sir Syed Ahmed Khan, founder of the Muhammedan Anglo-Oriental College.
+He was the life-long President of the Managing Board of the above Madressa.
+Much of his drive was influenced by the Indian Muslim educationist Sir Syed Ahmed Khan, founder of the Muhammadan Anglo-Oriental College.
 Wishing to replicate Syed Ahmed Khan's efforts, Effendi even travelled to Aligarh (present-day India) where he sought guidance from him.

-In 2011, Sindh Madrasatul Islam School was upgraded to a university and renamed as Sindh Madressatul Islam University.
+In 2012, Sindh Madrasatul Islam School was upgraded to a university and renamed as Sindh Madressatul Islam University.

 Commemorative postage stamp

 Pakistan Post Office issued a commemorative postage stamp to honor Hassan Ali Effendi for his services in 1990 in its 'Pioneers of Freedom' postage stamp series.